MathsPsychopath/mazesweeper/README.md

 ## Rules

 1. A path is defined to be any direct consecutive sequence of empty path squares between the start and end.
-    - 2 path squares are in a sequence if one is in the perimeter of the other - i.e., if the green square was your current, any other path square in its 8 sq. perimeter is valid as a addition to sequence starting green.
+    - 2 path squares are in a sequence if one is in the perimeter of the other - i.e., if the blue squares were paths and red squares were walls, and center blue was your current location, (N, E, SE, SW) would be your adjacent traversable path squares (forms sequence with center).
     - A square will have a number in it, referring to the number of path squares adjacent to the current

 <p align="center">